VMDNet: Temporal Leakage-Free Variational Mode Decomposition for Electricity Demand Forecasting: Methodology

 Each $\mathrm{TCN}_k(\cdot)$ consists of $L$ residual blocks with dilated convolutions ($d=2^\ell,\;\ell=0\dots L-1$), causal padding, GELU activations, and dropout.
 This preserves causality and captures long-range dependencies.
 Outputs from all branches are stacked as

 Finally, a lightweight feedforward network (FFN) aggregates mode-wise forecasts into the final prediction $\hat{\mathbf{y}}\in\mathbb{R}^{B\times F\times 1}$.

 Symmetrically, the parallel decoding design follows the same principle of modeling each frequency scale separately.
 For strongly periodic, multi-scale series, sub-band signals are typically more predictable and locally stationary, so each branch can employ a lightweight causal decoder (dilated TCN) to achieve high accuracy with small capacity.
 Running \(K\) such decoders in parallel preserves the spectral separability of VMD modes, mitigates cross-mode interference, and yields efficient causal modeling.
 Finally, we fuse the branch-wise outputs with a two-layer MLP to produce the final forecast, thereby completing the decoding stage.
-An overview of this frequency-aware modeling process is illustrated in Figure~\ref{fig:mechanism} .